dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson2_advanced_factoring.md

 ## Next Steps

-Once your teen is comfortable with these factoring techniques, you can move on to:
+Once you are comfortable with these factoring techniques, you can move on to:
 1. Solving quadratic equations and higher-degree polynomial equations using factoring
 2. Applications of factoring in rational expressions and functions
 3. Connecting factoring to finding x-intercepts of polynomial graphs

-Remember: Factoring is a fundamental skill that will be used throughout algebra, calculus, and beyond.
+**Remember:** Factoring is a fundamental skill that will be used throughout algebra, calculus, and beyond.
 Building strong factoring skills now will pay dividends in future math courses!